pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/SharingState.md

 ```

 That small change will guarantee that all changes to `count` are persisted and will be
-automatically loaded next time the application launches.
+automatically loaded the next time the application launches.

 This form of persistence only works for simple data types because that is what works best with
 `UserDefaults`.
-This includes strings, booleans, integers, doubles, URLs, data and more.
+This includes strings, booleans, integers, doubles, URLs, data, and more.
 If you
 need to store more complex data, such as custom data types serialized to JSON, then you will want
 to use the <doc:SharingState#File-storage> strategy or a <doc:SharingState#Custom-persistence>
 strategy.

 #### File storage

 If you would like to persist your shared value across application launches, and your value is
-complex (such as a custom data type), then you can use the ``SharedPersistence/fileStorage(_:)``
+complex (such as a custom data type), then you can use the ``Persistent/fileStorage(_:)`` strategy
-strategy with `@Shared`.
+with `@Shared`.
 It automatically persists any changes to the value to the file system.

-It works similarly to the in-memory sharing discussed above, but it requires a URL to store the
+It works similarly to the in-memory sharing discussed above, but it requires a URL to store the data
-data on disk, as well as a default value that will be used when there is no data in the file
+on disk, as well as a default value that will be used when there is no data in the file system:
-system:

 ```swift
 extension URL {